annotation/text-fabric/docs/Api/Bhsa.md

         * `False: make a separate display for each result tuple.
           This gives the best account of the exact result set.

+        ???+ caution "mixing up highlights"
+            Condensing may mix-up the highlight coloring.
+            If a node occurs in two results, at different positions in the tuple, the `colorMap` wants to assign it two colors!
+            Yet one color will be chosen, and it is unpredictable which.

     ??? info "start"
         `start` is the starting point in the results iterable (1 is the first one).
         Default 1.